 '''

 {

 'MetadataModel': 'frontera.contrib.backends.sqlalchemy.models.MetadataModel',

 'StateModel': 'frontera.contrib.backends.sqlalchemy.models.StateModel',

 'QueueModel': 'frontera.contrib.backends.sqlalchemy.models.QueueModel'

 }

 '''

 This is mapping with SQLAlchemy models used by backends.
 It is mainly used for customization.
+This setting uses a dictionary where key represents the name of the model to define and value the model to use.

 Revisiting backend

 SQLALCHEMYBACKEND_REVISIT_INTERVAL